The language requirements for immigrants to France are changing

 How do I provide proof of proficiency in French?

-Learn French With Alexa's CPD-certified Complete French Course follows the CEFR, and provides users certification upon completion of each level.
+Learn French With Alexa's CPD-certified Complete French Course follows the CEFR, and walks learners through everything they need in order to take the exams.
 The course takes learners from A1 to C2 level over 40 in-depth video lessons, complete with support guides, quizzes and more.

 Interested?
 Check out Lesson 16 for free.